Parent’s Perceptions of The MMR Vaccine

 "Older participants were less likely to be vaccine-hesitant. ...
 Those who were vaccine-hesitant and responded with additional comments cited personal experiences as the reasoning for their beliefs."

 Explore the social forces shaping the creation of knowledge and examine how breakthroughs in science and technology affect society.

-The Science, Technology & Society major is one of two majors that comprise the Science & Technology Studies program at the College of Arts and Letters.
+Students pursuing the B.S. in STS will be at the forefront of developing solutions to the most pressing issues of the 21st century, such as global climate change, sustainable economic growth, the alleviation of poverty and disease, and the uses of artificial intelligence.
 The curriculum includes several core courses, in which students analyze science and technology in broad historical, social, and political contexts; foundational courses in science, mathematics, and engineering; and finally a wide field of advanced topics that allow students to explore case studies and create their own research projects that combine the theoretical and the practical.

 As part of their degree, STS majors often pursue coursework in one of the science or engineering disciplines at Stevens.
 Such a combination is ideal for leaders who wish to combine a world-class scientific education with a sensitivity to the humanistic implications of their work.

 STS students have the critical thinking and communication skills that prepare them for fields at the intersections of science, technology, and society such as medicine, law, public policy, journalism, public health, business, information science and academia.